Skiddygoat15/Cartoonopia/readme.txt

 2. The search results have been given a grey-white background to make the text easier to read without blending into the background image.

 For Screenshot Preview please see snapshots folder.

+PS: This is a campus project, please do not use this for your assignment submission or you may face a plagiarism investigation.